Running simulations using Pop2net

 class Work(p2n.LocationDesigner):

-return True if agent.work_hours_day > 0 and agent.nace2_division > 0 else False
+return True if actor.work_hours_day > 0 and actor.nace2_division > 0 else False

 return 0